 - How will you ensure that breaches of the SRA Standards and Regulations are recorded?
 Does your firm have a whistle- blowing policy?
 Which breaches will be ‘serious’?

 - How will the COLP and COFA operate within your particular structure?
 Will the reporting lines be sufficiently clear to ensure effective performance?
 Will the role holders have sufficient access to information and resources?

 Our team of experts includes SRA consultants with experience and detailed insight into compliance issues.
 This combined with our expertise in risk and business management means that we are confident that we can offer the right mix of skills to assist you.
 Our services include:

 - A COLP & COFA ‘gap’ analysis – helping you to decide where your processes and systems need to be improved for effective compliance;

-- Our own COLP & COFA compliance system and ongoing support to help you ensure that you have the right systems in place to meet the Handbook requirements.
+- Our own COLP & COFA compliance system and ongoing support to help you ensure that you have the right systems in place to meet the SRA Standards and Regulations requirements.
 Unlike some other compliance systems, this goes much further than simply repeating the requirements, but provides a detailed framework which you can adopt or tailor to your firm’s individual needs;

 - Advice on individual issues and problems.